Nursing/ RN Adult

-You will work alongside a qualified mentor in clinical practice areas where you will experience a wide variety of care-giving settings.
-You will be expected to work the same shift patterns as your mentor (including weekends and night duty) and will need to be able to travel to and from clinical placements.
+You will work alongside a qualified practice assessors and supervisors in practice learning areas where you will experience a wide variety of care-giving settings.
+You will be expected to work the same shift patterns as your practice supervisor (including weekends and night duty) and will need to be able to travel to and from clinical placements.

-You will spend half of your time at the University and the other half working in clinical areas or the community within local NHS Trusts.
-These will include hospitals and community placements across the Greater Manchester area including Salford, Bolton, Bury, Oldham and Rochdale.
+You will spend half of your time at the University and the other half working in hospital and community settings, within the NHS and independent sector.
+These practice learning opportunities will be across the Greater Manchester area including Salford, Bolton, Bury, Oldham and Rochdale.

 What you need to know